cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-delete.md

 ## Parameters

-with_query
+**`with_query`**

-:   The `WITH` clause allows you to specify one or more subqueries that can be referenced by name in the `DELETE` query.
+The `WITH` clause allows you to specify one or more subqueries that can be referenced by name in the `DELETE` query.

 :   For a `DELETE` command that includes a `WITH` clause, the clause can only contain `SELECT` statements, the `WITH` clause cannot contain a data-modifying command (`INSERT`, `UPDATE`, or `DELETE`).

 :   See [SELECT](/docs/sql-statements/sql-statement-select.md) for details.

-table_name
+**`table_name`**

-:   The name (optionally schema-qualified) of the table to delete rows from.
+The name (optionally schema-qualified) of the table to delete rows from.
 If you specify `ONLY` before the table name, Cloudberry Database deletes matching rows from the named table only.
 If `ONLY` is not specified, matching rows are also deleted from any tables inheriting from the named table.
 Optionally, you can specify `*` after the table name to explicitly indicate that descendant tables are included.

-alias
+**`alias`**

-:   A substitute name for the target table.
+A substitute name for the target table.
 When an alias is provided, it completely hides the actual name of the table.
 For example, given `DELETE FROM foo AS f`, the remainder of the `DELETE` statement must refer to this table as `f` not `foo`.

-from_item
+**`from_item`**

-:   A table expression allowing columns from other tables to appear in the `WHERE` condition.
+A table expression allowing columns from other tables to appear in the `WHERE` condition.
 This uses the same syntax as the `FROM` clause of a [SELECT](/docs/sql-statements/sql-statement-select.md) statement; for example, you can specify an alias for the table name.
 Do not repeat the target table in the from_item, unless you wish to set up a self-join (in which case it must appear with an alias in the from_item).

-condition
+**`condition`**

-:   An expression that returns a value of type `boolean`.
+An expression that returns a value of type `boolean`.
 Cloudberry Database deletes only those rows for which this expression returns `true`.

-cursor_name
+**`cursor_name`**

-:   The name of the cursor to use in a `WHERE CURRENT OF` condition.
+The name of the cursor to use in a `WHERE CURRENT OF` condition.
 The row to be deleted is the one most recently fetched from this cursor.
 The cursor must be a non-grouping query on the `DELETE`'s target table.
 Note that `WHERE CURRENT OF` cannot be specified together with a Boolean condition.
 See [DECLARE](/docs/sql-statements/sql-statement-declare.md) for more information about using cursors with `WHERE CURRENT OF`.

 :   The `DELETE...WHERE CURRENT OF` cursor statement can only be run on the server, for example in an interactive psql session or a script.
 Language extensions such as PL/pgSQL do not have support for updatable cursors.

-output_expression
+**`output_expression`**

-:   An expression to be computed and returned by the `DELETE` command after each row is deleted.
+An expression to be computed and returned by the `DELETE` command after each row is deleted.
 The expression can use any column names of the table named by table_name or table(s) listed in `USING`.
 Write `*` to return all columns.

-output_name
+**`output_name`**

-:   A name to use for a returned column.
+A name to use for a returned column.

 ## Outputs